 Are These Third-Party Apple Music Web Players Secure?

 Yeah, these web players are secure.
-It’s because these websites have to use MusicKit JS–Apple’s API which ensures they are able to get only a valid token to access Apple music library, and therefore your Apple ID credentials stay safe.
+It’s because these websites have to use MusicKit JS–Apple’s API which ensures they are able to get only a valid token to access the Apple music library, and therefore your Apple ID credentials stay safe.

-Moreover, the tech giant sends you Two-Factor Authentication code to confirm the authorization.
+Moreover, the tech giant sends you a Two-Factor Authentication code to confirm the authorization.
 So, there is no possibility of privacy infringement or anything like that.

 Not A Perfect Solution But Worth Giving a Try…